 - Maracanã Stadium

 - National Museum of Fine Arts

 - Hike to the top of Dois Irmãos (‘Two Brothers’) Mountain

 Rio de Janeiro Travel Tips

 From the airport or in the city always get the official yellow taxi's which operate a meter system, or agree a price beforehand as there are instances of tourists getting ripped off.
 From the main airport in Rio you can also catch a bus into the main areas like Copacabana.

 Getting around Rio can be tricky so get a tourist map on arrival or take a guide book which should have a bus map on.
 In Rio there is a metro, extensive bus system and also taxi's allowing you to get around the city, walking is also recommended but check area safety advice and do not go wandering off in unknown places during night.
 Getting around Rio by bus is the best way to see the sights, a single ticket costs either 2.50 or 2.75 Riel (approx £1 / $1.50) and is generally safe and easy to use if you know where you are going.
 Ask the driver to tell you where to disembark if you are not sure where to get off.

 Try to learn a few Brazilian Portuguese language phrases this will make the experience of visiting Rio a lot easier, for example learning to ask for directions or how much things cost.
 You might be surprised how few local people speak English and so have a list of words or a phrase book will come in really useful.

 Rio does have a reputation and a pretty shocking crime rate compared to other destinations worldwide but most international tourists encounter no issues.
 As long as are careful, listen to advice you should be fine.
-Be sure to buy travel insurance in advance, we recommend World Nomads.
+Be sure to buy travel insurance in advance.